landing-ai/vision-agent/docs/index.md

 export OPENAI_API_KEY="your-api-key"
 ```

+### Important Note on API Usage
+Please be aware that using the API in this project requires you to have API credits (minimum of five US dollars).
+This is different from the OpenAI subscription used in this chatbot.
+If you don't have credit, further information can be found [here](https://github.com/moutasemalakkad/vision-agent/blob/f491252f3477103b7f517c45e6dea2f9d9f7abc4/docs/index.md#L207)

 ### Vision Agent
 #### Basic Usage
 You can interact with the agent as you would with any LLM or LMM model: